forty/akka/akka-docs/rst/scala/testing.rst

 .. includecode:: code/docs/testkit/PlainWordSpec.scala#plain-spec

-The :class:`TestKit` contains an actor named :obj:`testActor` which is the entry point for messages to be examined with the various ``expectMsg...`` assertions detailed below.
+The :class:`TestKit` contains an actor named :obj:`testActor` which is the entry point for messages to be examined with the various assertions detailed below.
 When mixing in the trait ``ImplicitSender`` this test actor is implicitly used as sender reference when dispatching messages from the test procedure.
 The :obj:`testActor` may also be passed to other actors as usual, usually subscribing it as notification listener.
 There is a whole set of examination methods, e.g. receiving all consecutive messages matching certain criteria, receiving a whole sequence of fixed messages or classes, receiving nothing for some time, etc.

 The ActorSystem passed in to the constructor of TestKit is accessible via the :obj:`system` member.
 Remember to shut down the actor system after the test is